calvinbushor/New-Window-JS/README.md

     var newWindow = new NewWindow(selector);

-* selectorL The jQuery selected links you want to check against and potentionally add the attribute to.
+* selector: The jQuery selected links you want to check against and potentionally add the attribute to.

 Run the script
 ------------------------